vivian1223/The-Complete-JavaScript-Course-2022-From-Zero-to-Expert-Coding-challenge/README.md

 2. Create a 'calcBMI' method on each object to calculate the BMI(thesame method on both objects).
 Store the BMI value to a property, and also return it from the method
 3. Log to th econsole who has the higher BMI, together with the full name and the respective BMI.
 Example: "John's BMI (28.3) is higher than Mark's (23.9)!"
 Test data: Marks weights 78 kg and is 1.69 m tall.
 John weights 92 kg and is 1.95 m tall.

+## Section 5: Developer Skills & Editor Setup

+* branch : feat/section5CodingChallenging#1

+Given an array of forecasted maximum temperatures, the thermometer displays a string with the given temperatures.
+Example: [17, 21, 23] will print "...
+17oC in 1 days ...
+21oC in 2 days ...
+23oC in 3 days ..."
+Your tasks:
+1. Create a function 'printForecast' which takes in an array 'arr' and logs a string like the above to the console.
+Try it with both test datasets.
+2. Use the problem-solving framework: Understand the problem and breakitup into sub-problems!
+Test data:
+§ Data 1: [17, 21, 23]
+§ Data2:[12,5,-5,0,4]